sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/livy.rst

 Livy Connection
 --------------

-Sparkflows enables you to create Apache Livy Connection and use it to submit Jobs/Workflows.
+Sparkflows enables you to create "Apache Livy Connection" and use it to submit jobs/workflows.
 Connections can be at various levels:

-  * Global : Everyone has access to these connections
+  * Global  : Everyone has access to these connections.
-  * Group : Users belonging to the group have access to these connections
+  * Group   : Users belonging to the group have access to these connections.
-  * Project : The owner of the project and the groups with which the Project has been shared with have access to the Project level connections
+  * Project : The owner of the project and the groups with which the project has been shared with have access to the project level connections.

-Below are the steps to create a Livy Connection in Sparkflows.
+Below are the steps to create a "Livy Connection" in Sparkflows:

-1. Enable Livy in Sparkflows
+1. Enable Livy in Sparkflows:

 Login to ``Sparkflows`` application -> ``Administration`` -> ``Configurations`` -> ``Connection`` -> and enable Livy connection by setting the below parameter: